rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 Eache states:
 ON_RESUME,ON_START,ON_STOP,ON_DESTROY,ON_PAUSE,ON_CREATE
-Note: Each activity|fragment|lifecycle-owner needs to add the object to his own lifecycle observers:
+Note: Each activity|fragment|lifecycle-owner needs to add the object to its own lifecycle observers:

 ``` kotlin
     this.getLifecycle().addObserver(objectWithLifeCycleListener)